Safwat08/Safwat08/README.md

 <h2><u> Background</u></h2>

-Hi, I'm Safwat, I'm a Computational biologist passionate about advancing medicine at the intersection of biology, computer science, and statistics.
+Hi, I'm Safwat, I'm a computational biologist passionate about advancing medicine at the intersection of biology, computer science, and statistics.
 I work with single-cell and spatial -omics, building scalable and reproducible pipelines in Python, R, and Bash.
 Currently finishing my PhD at the University of Toronto (Biomedical Engineering).

 <h2><u> Skills</u></h2>